slavomatas/dqn-navigation/Report.md

 Basic DQN agent implements Deep Q-Learning Algorithm which has the following steps

-1. Initialize parameters for Q(s, a) and Q ˆ(s, a) with random weights, \epsilon ← 1.0,
+1. Initialize parameters for Q(s, a) and Q ˆ(s, a) with random weights, epsilon ← 1.0,
 and empty replay buffer

 2. With probability epsilon, select a random action a, otherwise a = arg max<sub>a</sub> Q <sub>s,a</sub>

 3. Execute action in Unity-ML environment and observe reward r and the next state s′

-4. Store transition (s, a, r, s′) in the replay buffer
+4. Store transition (s, a, r, s′) in the replay buffer (buffer size=10000)

-5. Sample a random minibatch of transitions from the replay buffer
+5. Sample a random minibatch (batch size = 64) of transitions from the replay buffer

-6. For every transition in the buffer, calculate target y = r if the episode has ended at this step or y = r + γ max<sub>a'∈A</sub>a' Q ˆ<sub>s',a'</sub> otherwise
+6. For every transition in the buffer, calculate target y = r if the episode has ended at this step or y = r + γ max<sub>a'∈A</sub>a' Q ˆ<sub>s',a'</sub> otherwise A discount factor - gamma of 0.99 is applied.

 7. Calculate loss: L = (Q<sub>s,a</sub> − y)<sup>2</sup>

-8. Update Q(s, a) using the SGD algorithm by minimizing the loss in respect to model parameters
+8. Update Q(s, a) using the SGD algorithm by minimizing the loss in respect to model parameters.
+The learning rate for Adam optimizer (`LR`) was set to 0.0001.
+Betas, eps, weight_decay, and amsgrad were all left as default (this applies to all networks as described below).

-9. Every 4 steps copy weights from local Q-network to target Q-network ˆ<sub>t</sub>
+9. Every 4 steps copy weights from local Q-network to target Q-network <sub>t</sub>
 The target network is frozen for several time steps and then the target network weights are updated by copying the weights from the actual Q network.
 Freezing the target network for a while and then updating its weights with the actual Q network weights stabilizes the training.
+The fractional update was controlled by the parameter tau which was set to 0.001.

 10. Repeat from step 2 until reaching average reward over last 100 episodes of 13

 The Deep Q-Network architecture of the Basic DQN Agent is following (for vector observations):